 First remove all the glue webs and angle the can when spraying so you cover the sides as well as the top of the skewers.

-After a couple of coats and when dry, glue the diy sunburst mirror to the center of the skewers.
+After a couple of coats and when dry, glue the diy sunburst mirror to the center of the skewers with the glue gun.
 The brass rings I found (got them at Michaels) are the exact same size of the mirror, so I had to glue them to the face instead of the sides of the mirror (which would have been much easier).

 Why couldn’t the stupid ring be 1/4″ wider???!!!